 Mandi Nuttall founder of mybeautycampaign.com did an awesome guest post 10 STEPS TO POSING CURVY WOMEN in mcpactions which was probably the best article you can read on posing and if you like this article then make sure to check out Free Posing Guide: Posing Tips for Families from lightroompresets.com

 Tanya Smith at slrlounge.com posted this article 10 Tricks You Didn’t Know Your Camera Could Do (and How to Make Them Happen) where with the help of some amazing video tutorials they explained some cool tricks you can do with your camera.

-We have always desired on how to take great jumping photo, Candice Stringham at abeautifulmess.com covered this topic 9 Tips For Better Jumping Photos in the best way she can.
+We have always desired on how to take a great jumping photo, Candice Stringham at abeautifulmess.com covered this topic 9 Tips For Better Jumping Photos in the best way she can.

-Being a beginner photographer we always tend to do some mistake we didn’t know.
+Being a beginner photographer we always tend to do some mistakes we didn’t know.
 Ibarionex Perello at thephoblographer covered 15 Things That Every New Photographer Does Wrong make sure to check which one are you committing.